TC-INF - Information Policy

 Please login to see classified documents

-Many of the documents relating to the work of the Committee of Ministers (CM) are classified "restricted" at the date of issue, which means that only the governments of member and observer States and the Secretariat of the Council of Europe have access to them.
-The majority of these documents are declassified immediately after the meeting at which they are examined by the CM, although certain documents may remain classified for one year from the date of issue.
+Most documents relating to the work of the CM are initially classified as "restricted" and are accessible only to member and observer States' governments and the Council of Europe Secretariat.
+These documents are typically declassified immediately after the meeting at which they are examined by the CM, although some remain classified for one year.

 The texts currently in force on access to documents are CM/Del/Dec(1998)641/1.3 and CM/Del/Dec(2000)735/1.5a, para.
 7.